mingzepeng/pagination/README.md

 Pagination
 ==========

-a  pagination for web page
+a  pagination for webapp

+##usage
+see test/index.html